nhannguyen95/learning-notes/networking/tcpip/08-physical-layer-copper-media-and-ethernet-cable.md

 Each device must have a port to insert the cable into, and that port is connected to a specific circuit that allow the device to communicate using that cable.
-That circuit is called **NIC (Network Interface Card - Card mạng)**, and its price vary based on the cable it has to control (copper-based, fiber-optic, wireless antenna and so on).
+That circuit is called **NIC (Network Interface Card - Card mạng)**, and its price vary based on the cable it has to control (copper-based, fiber-optic, wireless antenna and so on):
+- Copper-based: analog signals are electrical signals (electromagnetic signals).
+- Fiber-optic: analog signals are light.
+- WIFI: analog signals are radio frequencies (electromagnetic signals).

 ---